From Cop to Babysitter: SDPD Officers Watch Man's Kids During Emergency

 “Officers Vital and Officer Clark arrived and saw that the dad just needed a helping hand during this emergency,” the social media post written by SDPD read.
 “The officers hung out with the kids for a couple of hours and gave the girls a ride to the hospital in one of our police cruisers.
 Dad was emotional and grateful for the support.”

-The sweet story was met with mosty warm reception by San Diego residents.
+The sweet story was met with mostly warm reception by San Diego residents.

 “Humanity at its finest,” one person wrote on the Facebook post.